automenta/mb7/doc/README.gra.md

 ## Final Insights

-This graph-based redesign turns SemanticScribe into a **semantic universe**:
+This graph-based redesign turns Netention into a **semantic universe**:

 - **Unified:** All distinctions (content, UI, network) collapse into one graph.
 - **Empowering:** Users shape their world with tag edges, from tasks to trust.